-6.2.1 ENVIRONMENTAL REVIEW
+4.2.1 ENVIRONMENTAL REVIEW

-Federally assisted projects are subject to a variety of environmental requirements.
+Federally assisted projects are subject to a variety of environmental requirements, including of environmental clearance prior to the commitment of any federal or non-federal funds for choice limiting actions.
 Developers should be familiar with these requirements and are strongly encouraged to discuss any questions they have with DED staff prior to entering into a purchase agreement or submitting an application.

 Submitting an application for CDBG-DR funds triggers Environmental Review requirements.
-These requirements are described in further detail under the CDBG-DR National Environmental Policy Act Policies and Procedures.
+These requirements are described in further detail under Chapter 8: National Environmental Policy Act.
 Once an application for Federal funds is submitted, a project proposal is subject to the Environmental Review requirements and requires an environmental clearance and, as applicable, submission of a Request for Release of Funds (RROF) to and issuance of an AUGF by HUD.